Aegis on Madison introduces and apothecary

 The Bastyr physicians and students spend a significant amount of time with every patient – each receives about an hour of time with a clinician per visit.
 In a typical visit, the patient goes through an intake, providing information such as basic health history and previous sources of care.
 Then, the clinician gets to know the patient from a holistic standpoint and determines the patients needs as well as the best approach to meet them.
 The treatment options include vitamins, minerals, herbs and other supplements entirely free of cost – Bastyr University generously supplies patients with all the supplements and herbal remedies for treatment.

 More about Bastyr University

-Located in Kenmore conveniently close to Aegis on Madison, Bastyr University is the preeminent university in the country focused on naturopathic remedies and acupuncture.
+Located in Kenmore, Bastyr University is the preeminent university in the country focused on naturopathic remedies and acupuncture.
 The Bastyr Center for Natural Health is the university’s teaching clinic, offering care for people of all demographics and age groups.
 The center also offers a variety of other services, including nutritional guidance, counseling and acupuncture.